 A combination of mushrooms, walnuts, and spices makes this delicious chorizo meat.
-Top with avocado cream, vegetable, and guacamole.
+Top with avocado cream, vegetables, and guacamole.

-Of course, vegan taco recipes aren't just for dinner, or Tuesday for that matter.
+Of course, vegan taco recipes aren't just for dinner or Tuesday.
 Breakfast, however, is a perfect time for breakfast tacos.
 Full of spicy tofu scramble, black beans, salad, and avocado, these tacos are the breakfast of champions.

-No matter how you like your tacos, these vegan taco recipes are what vegan tacos are all about.
+No matter how you like your tacos, these vegan taco recipes are all about vegan tacos.
 So, make it a Taco Tuesday event.
 Kids LOVE taco bar night, so turn vegan tacos into a fun family night.

 If you love tacos, here are some yummy taco toppings.